-TABLE 7: SDG 6 TABLE 7: SDG 6 targets and indicators, with direct relevance to eutrophication management.
+TABLE 9: SDG 6 targets and indicators, with direct relevance to eutrophication management.
 SDG 6: Ensure availability and sustainable management of water and sanitation for all.
-SDG TARGET 6.3: WATER QUALITY AND WASTEWATER ter quality by reducing pollution, eliminating dumping and minimizing release of hazardous chemicals and proportion of untreated wastewater and substantially increasing recycling and safe reuse globally.
+SDG TARGET 6.2: TARGET 6.2: SANITATION AND HYGIENE By 2030, achieve access to adequate and equitable sanitation and hygiene for all and end open defecation, paying special attention to the needs of women and girls and those in vulnerable situations.
+Indicator 6.2.1: Proportion of population using safely managed sanitation services, including a handwashing facility with soap and water.
+SDG TARGET 6.3: SDG TARGET 6.3: WATER QUALITY AND WASTEWATER By 2030, improve water quality by reducing pollution, eliminating dumping and minimizing release of hazardous chemicals and materials, halving the proportion of untreated wastewater and substantially increasing recycling and safe reuse globally.
 Indicator 6.3.1D: Proportion of water containing waste lawfully discharged.
-Indicator 6.3.2D: Proportion of bodies of water that complies with water quality objectives.
-Indicator 6.3.3A: Proportion of water containing waste recycled or reused.
+Indicator 6.3.2D: Indicator 6.3.2D: Proportion of bodies of water that complies with water quality objectives.
+Indicator 6.3.3A: ndicator 6.3.3A: Proportion of water containing waste recycled or reused.
 Indicator 6.3.4A: Proportion of waste lawfully disposed of.
 Indicator 6.3.5A: Proportion of waste recycled or reused.
-SDG TARGET 6.5: WATER RESOURCES MANAGEMENT By 2030, implement appropriate. integrated water resources management at all levels, including through transboundary cooperation as Indicator 6.5.1: Degree of integrated water resources management implementation (0 - 100).
+SDG TARGET 6.5: WATER RESOURCES MANAGEMENT By 2030, implement integrated water resources management at all levels, including through transboundary cooperation as appropriate.
+Indicator 6.5.1: tor 6.5.1: Degree of integrated water resources management implementation (0 - 100).
 Indicator 6.5.2: Proportion of transboundary basin area with an operational arrangement for water cooperation.
 SDG TARGET 6.6: WATER-RELATED ECOSYSTEMS By 2020, protect and restore water-related ecosystems, including mountains, forests, wetlands, rivers, aquifers and lakes.
-Indicator 6.6.1D(1): Change in the spatial extent of water-related ecosystems over time, including wetlands, reservoirs, lakes and estuaries as a percentage of total land area.
-Indicator 6.6.1D(2): Number of systems affected by high trophic and turbidity states.
-Indicator 6.6.1D(3): Change in the national discharge of rivers and estuaries over time.
+Indicator 6.6.1D(1): dicator 6.6.1D(1): Change in the spatial extent of water-related ecosystems over time, including wetlands, reservoirs, lakes ar estuaries as a percentage of total land area.
+Indicator 6.6.1D(2): r 6.6.1D(2): Number of systems affected by high trophic and turbidity states.
+Indicator 6.6.1D(3): licator 6.6.1D(3): Change in the national discharge of rivers and estuaries over time.
 Indicator 6.6.1A(1): Change in the ecological condition of rivers, estuaries, lakes and wetlands.

 Importantly, it has been observed that water pollution affects each of the other 16 SDGs, underscoring the inter-relatedness and importance of water resources that are fit for use in sustainable development.
-Enhanced synergy between the SDG programme, specifically the SDG targets and indicators summarised in TABLE 7, and the management of eutrophication must be encouraged - particularly in relation to the following:
+Enhanced synergy between the SDG programme, specifically the SDG targets and indicators summarised in TABLE 9, and the management of eutrophication must be encouraged - particularly in relation to the following: